Haemophilus influenzae

-In 1930, two major categories of H. influenzae were defined: the unencapsulated strains and the encapsulated strains.
-Encapsulated strains were classified on the basis of their distinct capsular antigens.
-The six generally recognized types of encapsulated H. influenzae are: a, b, c, d, e, and f.
-H. Influenzae type b, also known as Hib, is the most common form, recognizable by its polyribosyl ribitol phosphate (PRP) capsule, and found mostly in children.
-Types a, e, and f have been isolated infrequently, while types d and c are rarely isolated.
-Unencapsulated strains are more genetically diverse than the encapsulated group.
-Unencapsulated strains are termed nontypable (NTHi) because they lack capsular serotypes; however, they can be classified by multilocus sequence typing.
-NTHi strains are considered to be part of the normal human flora in the upper and lower respiratory tract, genitals, and conjunctivae (mucous membranes of the eye).

-Physiology
+Physiology and metabolism

 Structure

-H. Influenzae is a small Gram-negative bacterium, approximately 0.3 micrometer to 1 micrometer.
+H. influenzae is a small Gram-negative bacterium, approximately 0.3 micrometer to 1 micrometer.
 Like other Gram-negative bacteria, H. influenzae has a thin peptidoglycan layer surrounded by an outer membrane containing lipopolysaccharide.
 Some types of H. influenzae contain a polysaccharide capsule around the outer membrane to aid in protection and colonization.
 The bacteria are pleomorphic, meaning the shape of the bacterium is variable, however it is typically coccobacillus or rod-shaped.
 H. Influenzae contains pili, which are specialized to adhere to the human nasopharynx.
 The H. Influenzae pili, unlike those of E. coli, resist unwinding, allowing for stronger adhesion to resist expulsion when coughing or sneezing.
 A minority of non-typeable, or unencapsulated, H. influenzae employ a variety of attachment techniques, such as pili, adhesins, or Hia and Hap proteins.
 Though the bacteria possess pili, they are not used for traditional movement or motility, and the bacterium is still considered to be non-motile.

 The cell wall of H. influenzae bacterium contains various proteins, referred to as autotransporters, for adherence and colony formation.
 H. influenzae prefers to bind to mucus linings or non-ciliated epithelial cells, which is facilitated by Hap𝘴 autotransporters in the cell wall binding with unknown receptors within the epithelium.
 The Hap𝘴 autotransporters also facilitate the formation of microcolonies of the bacteria.
-These microcolonies are likely responsible for the formation of various biofilms within the body, such as those which are responsible for middle ear or lung infections.
+These microcolonies are likely responsible for the formation of various biofilms within the body, such as those responsible for middle ear or lung infections.